-“Increases in men’s performance of childcare is associated for both partners with more satisfaction with the division of childcare, higher quality sexual relationships, lower levels of couple conflict, and higher overall relationship satisfaction,” says the authors of the study.
+“Increases in men’s performance of childcare is associated for both partners with more satisfaction with the division of childcare, higher-quality sexual relationships, lower levels of couple conflict, and higher overall relationship satisfaction,” says the authors of the study.

-However, it’s important to note that sharing parental responsibilities didn’t increase frequency of sex, but improved its quality.
+However, it’s important to note that sharing parental responsibilities didn’t increase the frequency of sex, but improved its quality.

 While many would prefer to keep their sex lives private, 25,000 couples aged 18 to 89 (2,400 of whom were married) participated in a study conducted by the University of Toronto Mississauga—which sought to determine just how much sex couples should be having to attain happiness in their relationships.

 What they found was quite surprising.
 Couples who were intimate four times a week were not happier than those who did it once a week.

 While having sex once every seven days sounds easy enough, it’s not the case for most couples.
 If you’re one of these couples who have hit a rut in your sex life, worry not, it only takes a bit of time and effort to spice up your sex life.